iLCSoft/ILDPerformance/dEdX/Readme.md

 The histogram NormLambdaFullAll_1 contains the mean dE/dx over |lambda| incl. a poly3 fit, which is used in the AngularCorrection_dEdxProcessor for correction of the angular dependence.
 The histogram NormCosThFullAll_1 contains the mean dE/dx over cos(theta), and shows the information of NormLambdaFullAll_1 over an alternative angular scale.
 The Bethe-Bloch curves in BBHist are fitted to provide the parameters of the reference curves for the dEdxPID in the LikelihoodPIDProcessor.
-The fit results are stored with the histograms and also printed on the console at the end of the processor.
+The fit results are stored with the histograms in the root file and also printed on the console at the end of the processor and in a file dEdxAnalyser_CalibrationOutput.txt in the current working directory.

 You can run this Analyser over any selection of tracks, e. g. only pion and kaon tracks.
 In that case, only the pion and kaon resolution as well as only the pion-kaon separation would give sensible plots, but all other plots would be generated empty alongside.